fortinetdev/terraform-provider-fortios/website/docs/d/fortios_firewall_profileprotocoloptions.html.markdown

 * `fortinet_bar` - Enable/disable Fortinet bar on HTML content.
 * `fortinet_bar_port` - Port for use by Fortinet Bar (1 - 65535, default = 8011).
 * `streaming_content_bypass` - Enable/disable bypassing of streaming content from buffering.
+* `streaming_content_scan_type` - Enforce scan on certain streaming content type when streaming-content-bypass is enabled.
 * `switching_protocols` - Bypass from scanning, or block a connection that attempts to switch protocol.
 * `unknown_http_version` - How to handle HTTP sessions that do not comply with HTTP 0.9, 1.0, or 1.1.
 * `http_09` - Configure action to take upon receipt of HTTP 0.9 request.